Chidu-git/Churn-Prediction-Model-in-Banking-Sector/README.md

 In this project the following have been implemented

-Used Bank Customer Churn dataset.
+Used Bank Customer Churn dataset available on Kaggle.

 Used Dataprep, Seaborn and Pandas for Exploratory Data Analysis(EDA) and used one-hot encoding for Categorical Columns.

 Used Extra Tree Classifier and Forward/Backward Feature Selection method for feature selection.
 Also implemented the ML models on features selected through Recursive Feature Elimination with cross-validation (RFECV) for comparing the results.